flisanp/ms2-barcelona-guide/README.md

 - [DevTools](https://developers.google.com/web/tools/chrome-devtools) - The developer has used DevTools to test responsiveness and diagnose problems.
 The tool **Lighthouse** has been used to improve the website's quality.
 - [Tinypng](https://tinypng.com) - The developer used Tinypng for compressing images.
 - [Freeformatter](https://www.freeformatter.com/) - The developer used Freeformatter for beautifying the code.
-- [A11y](https://color.a11y.com) - The developer used A11y for checking the websites color contrast accessibility
+- [Wave](https://wave.webaim.org) - The developer used Wave for checking the websites color contrast accessibility.
+- [ResizeImage](https://resizeimage.net) - The developer used ResizeImage to resize images.
+- [Coolors](https://coolors.co) - The developer used Coolors to create color palette.
 - [Am I Responsive?](http://ami.responsivedesign.is/) - The developer used Am I Responsive? for creating the mockup image in the beginning of this README file.
 - [InDesign](https://www.adobe.com/se/products/indesign.html) The developer used InDesign for creating the favicon.
 - [Addthis](https://www.addthis.com) The developer used Addthis for the toggle share button.